‘Best Told Story’

-The college entrance fees for these visits are included in the price of the tour (the college choice is subject to availability on the day – all colleges are places of work and study and on certain important days in the life of the University, all the colleges reserve the right to close as they are in use for student Open Days – (next Open Day when no colleges likely to be open for tours is September 14).
+The college entrance fees for these visits are included in the price of the tour (the college choice is subject to availability on the day – all colleges are places of work and study and on certain important days in the life of the University, all the colleges reserve the right to close as they are in use for student Open Days.
 On Degree days and Exam days you can look out for graduate students in their gowns and mortar boards!

 What you will learn

 With your expert Guide showing you around the ancient colleges and cobbled streets, you will be entertained on the way with anecdotes about the many famous characters and academics who have walked down these lanes in times gone by.
 Even if you are already familiar with Oxford, there’s likely to be something new to learn about this City on your tour.
 You will hear about what student life is like today, as well as what it was like centuries ago when the colleges were first founded.